-Alan is the recipient of numerous professional awards, including the Thomas and Bette Wolff Family Entrepreneurship Award from the University of Connecticut, the NAACP Civil Rights Award, the Anti-Defamation League’s Torch of Liberty Award, the Junior Achievement Business Hall of Fame Award, and the Lifetime Achievement Award from the Hartford Business Journal.
-Alan has also received an Honorary Doctorate of Commercial Science from the University of Hartford.
+Lazowski is the recipient of numerous professional awards including the Thomas and Bette Wolff Family Entrepreneurship Award from the University of Connecticut, the NAACP Civil Rights Award, the Anti-Defamation League’s Torch of Liberty Award, the Junior Achievement Business Hall of Fame Award, and the Lifetime Achievement Award from the Hartford Business Journal.
+He has also received an honorary doctorate of commercial science from the University of Hartford.

-Alan is the past chairman of the National Parking Association Board.
-Alan serves on the national boards of the NAACP, the ADL, and Conscious Capitalism.
-In addition, Alan serves on the following local and regional boards; the Greater Hartford Jewish Federation, the Connecticut Immigrant & Refugee Coalition, the Bushnell Theater, the Hartford Economic Development Corporation, the Goodwin College Foundation, the Jordan Porco Foundation for Suicide Prevention, and the Chabad House of Greater Hartford.
+Lazowski is the past chairman of the National Parking Association Board.
+He serves on the national boards of the NAACP, the ADL, and Conscious Capitalism.
+In addition, he serves on local and regional boards, including; the Greater Hartford Jewish Federation, the Connecticut Immigrant & Refugee Coalition, the Bushnell Theater, the Hartford Economic Development Corporation, the Goodwin College Foundation, the Jordan Porco Foundation for Suicide Prevention, and the Chabad House of Greater Hartford.